Glenn Hegar

 IMPLEMENTATION SCHEDULE

-Utility savings and rebates have been and will continue to be used to fund conservation projects.
-The savings keep utility costs low and are used to fund future projects.
-Estimated awards include a $34,000 solar rebate for the San Pedro One photovoltaic array and a $42,386 Demand Response incentive.
-Funds are deposited in the Utility Reserve account.
+Utility savings and rebates have been, and will continue to be, used to fund conservation projects.
+These savings help keep utility costs low and fund future projects.
+A demand response incentive of $46,500 is estimated to be awarded, with funds deposited into the Utility Reserve account.

-Utility budget performance is monitored via utility Key Performance Indicators that are reported quarterly via Performance Review Meetings with Facilities management to discuss performance.
-Energy Utilization Index, Water Use Index, Energy Rates, Water Rates, Total Utility Cost and Budget-to-Actual performance is reported.
+Utility budget performance is monitored through utility KPIs, which are reported quarterly during performance review meetings with facilities management to discuss outcomes.
+Metrics such as the Energy Utilization Index, Water Use Index, Energy Rates, Water Rates, Total Utility Cost and Budget-to-Actual performance are reported.
+For fiscal 2024, there was a utility budget surplus compared to actual usage.

-Facilities takes advantage of an early payment discount from Win-Sam Inc. (third-party energy plant operator).
-The University saved $12,497 in 2022.
+UTSA takes advantage of an early payment discount from Win-Sam Inc., our third-party energy plant operator.
+A savings of $8,400 was realized in fiscal 2024.

-Deferred Maintenance and Library, Equipment, Repair and Rehabilitation (LERR) Funding will continue to be proposed to fund conservation projects based on their benefits to the university.
-South Thermal Energy Plant boiler addition project received $1.5 million from the UT System Equipment Finance Program, which uses revenue financing debt as an alternative to vendor lease purchase financing.
-This funding allowed the purchase of an improved efficiency boiler that is expected to generate utilities savings.
+Deferred Maintenance and LERR (Library Equipment Repair and Replacement) funding will continue to be proposed for conservation projects based on their benefits to the university.
+The South Thermal Energy Plant boiler addition project received $1.5 million from the University of Texas System Equipment Finance Program, which utilizes revenue financing debt as an alternative to vendor lease-purchase financing.
+This funding enabled the purchase of a higher-efficiency boiler, expected to generate utility savings.

 EMPLOYEE AWARENESS PLAN

-Training of Facilities staff to take place to demonstrate how our actions affect cost.
-Facilities staff have direct access to energy operations and are uniquely able to identify areas of inefficiency because of their access to energy production and conversion systems.
-Additionally, a well-informed Facilities organization can offer vital conservation suggestions to new construction and renovation projects that will continue to be implemented as UTSA grows.
+Facilities staff training will be conducted to demonstrate how their actions impact costs.
+Facilities staff have direct access to energy operations and are uniquely positioned to identify areas of inefficiency due to their access to energy production and conversion systems.
+Additionally, a well-informed Facilities team can offer valuable conservation suggestions for new construction and renovation projects, contributing to more efficient growth as UTSA continues to expand.

-UTSA takes part in awareness campaigns such as Energy Awareness Month and Earth Day through support of Student Government.
-Activities include setting up awareness booths and taking part in planning committees.
+UTSA participates in awareness campaigns such as Energy Awareness Month and Earth Day by supporting the Student Government, setting up awareness booths and joining planning committees.

-Office of Facilities conducts tours of mechanical systems with for student organizations like American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE), American Society of Mechanical Engineers (ASME) and the College of Engineering & Integrated Design’s Masters in Facilities Management curriculum.
+The Office of Energy and Sustainability conducts tours of mechanical systems for student organizations such as ASHRAE, ASME and the College of Engineering and Integrated Design's Masters in Facilities Management program.

 Use high-efficiency, light-emitting diode (LED) exit signs.
 Replace inefficient exit signs with high-efficiency LED exit signs.
 LED exit signs operate 24/7, and their extended life means lower maintenance costs.